SENERGY-Platform/client-connector-lib/README.md

 `pip install git+ssh://git@gitlab.wifa.uni-leipzig.de/fg-seits/connector-client.git`

-Dependencies will be installed automatically.

 To update the package uninstall and reinstall it.

 Uninstall with: `pip uninstall sepl-connector-client`

+---

 ##### Configuration

-connector-client configuration is done via `connector/connector.conf`, if no conf file is found a new file will be generated.
+connector-client configuration is done via the `< your project >/sepl-connector-client/client.conf` file, if no conf file is found a new file will be generated.

     [CONNECTOR]
     encryption = < no / yes >